Financial Savvy: Investment Risk vs. Market Volatility

 If you are like many people and are putting money away into a 401(k) on a regular basis, volatility may allow you to make money on a specific investment over a period of time even if the investment itself doesn’t actually even increase in value.
 This is called dollar cost averaging.

 Let’s say for example you are buying Fund X which goes down the first 6 month of the year, then back up to even the next 6 months of the year.
 The fund ended the year breaking even, but since you were buying throughout the year, you may have ended up making money.
 This won’t make you rich overnight, but it can help take advantage of volatility and reduce the overall risk of your portfolio.
 You essentially outperformed your own investments, always a nice thing.
+On the other hand – if sell during the downturn you have locked in your losses.
+Your money will never recover sitting in cash.

 When facing investment risk or market volatility SANITY RULES: